 Melcher Studios and Armour Safety would like to present the various uses for VR in regards to safety training.

-The majority of what people learn comes from experiential learning, or "learning by doing."
-Virtual reality provides an avenue to allow learners to get hands-on before executing on the job.
+The majority of what people learn comes from experiential learning, or “learning by doing.”
+Virtual reality provides an avenue to allow learners to get hands-on without actually executing on the job.
 Not only does this represent the majority of how we learn, but it also represents a modality with high retention rates.